spcho-dev/ORBIT/README.md

 * **Dynamic Graph Learning:** It introduces a **Context-Adaptive Graph Rewiring** mechanism to learn cancer-specific network dynamics.
 * **Hyperbolic Geometry:** It employs a novel **Bi-Prototype Contrastive Learning** designed for hyperbolic space.
 This approach preserves the network's natural hierarchy while structuring the gene representation space using driver and non-driver prototypes as distinct semantic anchors.

-Comprehensive experiments show that ORBIT demonstrates superior performance compared to state-of-the-art models on pan-cancer and multiple cancer-specific datasets.

 ---

 ## Requirements